eCommerce Shipping Best Practices for Indian sellers in 2020

 So, as you begin to draft your policy, make sure you have the following points covered-

-Mention if you’re offering flat-rate shipping, free shipping or threshold based free shipping.
+Mention whether you’re offering flat-rate shipping, free shipping, or threshold-based free shipping.
 It puts a clear picture of your business in front of the customer

 Tip: If your shipping costs vary based on your customer’s purchase, it is wise to add a shipping rate calculator at the checkout.

-Do you offer same day delivery of your products?
+Do you offer same-day delivery for your products?
 Mention it in your shipping policy page.
 Providing the information on how long you take to deliver your customer’s packages, is definitely something that will help them in proceeding with purchase from your store.
 This way they’ll know when to expect the product at their doorstep.

-Customers want to know the carriers you use to ship products so that they know where to expect tracking messages in their inbox.
+Customers want to know the couriers you use to ship products so that they know where to expect tracking messages in their inbox.
+Also, it gives them a sense of trust if they have heard of the courier partner before.
+Even though this is not completely necessary, you can choose to show it in your policy to boost confidence among customers

 Be sure to divulge this information, if you offer international shipping to entice any potential customers.